 - A gene carries a couple of alleles that are generally two in number.

 - Gametes are produced after meiosis cell division, which will cause segregation of gene that remains each gamete with one member of an allele.

 - If the two allelic pairs of the gene are different like (Tt), the dominant factor (T) will be expressed over the recessive factor (t).
 If the two allelic pairs of the gene are similar by possessing two dominant alleles, then genes will inherit homozygous dominant traits.
-Similarly, if the two allelic pairs of the gene possessing two recessive alleles, than genes will inherit homozygous recessive traits.
+Similarly, if the two allelic pairs of the gene possessing two recessive alleles, then genes will inherit homozygous recessive traits.

-Let us take a case by performing a monohybrid cross between purple coloured (PP) and white coloured flower (pp) of a pea plant.
+Let us take a case by performing a monohybrid cross between the purple coloured (PP) and white coloured flower (pp) of a pea plant.

-At the time of crossing over, a gene separates into distinct alleles where one factor from each of the parent will inherit into the F-1 progeny.
+At the time of crossing over, a gene separates into distinct alleles where one factor from each parent will inherit into the F-1 progeny.
 ‘Pp’ will form in a first filial generation where a dominant factor (P) will conceal the phenotypic characters of a recessive allele (p).

 On the self-pollination of F-1 progeny, we will observe the production of both purple coloured and white coloured flower with a phenotypic ratio of 3:1 and a genotypic ratio of 1:2:1.
-Law of segregation gives a brief on the law of dominance, by focussing on some other approaches and explains the law of incomplete dominance.
+Law of segregation gives a brief on the law of dominance by focussing on some other approaches and explains the law of incomplete dominance.

 Law of Incomplete dominance

 After performing repeated experiments on pea plant, Mendel experimented on other plants by taking different traits.
 He found that the progeny formed in the F-1 generation did not show any features of the P-generation.

 To explain the law of incomplete dominance, Mendel performed crossing over between the red coloured (RR) and white coloured (rr) flowers of Antirrhinum species.